au79stein/epoch-api/README.md

 ## Necessary Tools
 1. running kubernetes cluster
 2. kubectl is required: version 1.27 (+/-)
+3. git to clone the repo instead of copy-pasta

 ## GitHub
 Files, etc can be accessed [here](https://github.com/au79stein/epoch-api)